markpsmi/ICO/OpenshiftVMware/README.md

 ## VMware Templates

 You must create VMware Templates for the VM Nodes.
 The template just contains the VMware configuration and no operating system.
 The minimum requirement for a Sign Node cluster is a VM with 16 vcpus, 39 Gig Memory and 120 gig disk.
 For three node cluster I suggest 8 vcpus 16 gig memory and 120 gig disk.
+Each Templates need the following configuration parameter.

 ![This is an image](images/OCP-VMTemplateparam.png)

+## Workflow Input Variables

+The workflow has many input variables.
+Most are one time changes that can be updated after importing the workflow.
+All the one time parameter have default values with no operator override so they will not show up during Executing the workflow unless change the override option.
+The variables that have override option are things like IP address, cluster name,etc that change with each execution.